Xilinx/Vitis-Tutorials/README.md

  <p align="center"> <a>Visit more Vitis Developer Videos on </a><a href="https://www.youtube.com/channel/UCkzIS3hJplxSbVRxRQJW4Ow">Xilinx YouTube Channel</a> </p>

 ## </br>Unlocking a new design experience for all developers
-The Vitis&trade; unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx&reg; platforms including FPGAs, SoCs, and Versal ACAPs.
+The Vitis&trade; unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx&reg; platforms including FPGAs, SoCs, and Versal&trade; ACAPs.
 It provides a unified programming model for accelerating Edge, Cloud, and Hybrid computing applications.

 Leverage integration with high-level frameworks, develop in C, C++, or Python using accelerated libraries or use RTL-based accelerators & low-level runtime APIs for more fine-grained control over implementation — Choose the level of abstraction you need.